UKCloud/openshift-v4/upi/vsphere/README.md

 sudo curl https://letsencrypt.org/certs/letsencryptauthorityx3.pem.txt -o /etc/pki/ca-trust/source/anchors/letsencryptauthorityx3.pem
 sudo update-ca-trust
 ```
+2. Ensure you are using the same version of the `oc` client command for the version of OpenShift you want to install: `oc version`
-2. Configure shell variables for mirroring:
+3. Configure shell variables for mirroring:
 ```
 export OCP_RELEASE=4.3.9-x86_64
 export LOCAL_REGISTRY='exampleregistry.domain.local:5002'